abinit/abinit/doc/tutorial/positron.md

 *Before beginning, you might consider to work in a different subdirectory as for the other tutorials.
 Why not `Work_positron`?*

-The lesson begins with a calculation of the positron lifetime in a silicon lattice.
+The tutorial begins with a calculation of the positron lifetime in a silicon lattice.
 In a perfect material the positron is delocalized.
 We can assume that its density approaches zero and that it cannot affect the electron density.
 We will perform a calculation in only two steps: